petergoldstein/dalli/README.md

 So a few notes.
 Dalli:

  0. uses the exact same algorithm to choose a server so existing memcached clusters with TBs of data will work identically to memcache-client.
- 1. is approximately 2x faster than memcache-client (which itself was heavily optimized) simply due to the decrease in code and use of the new binary protocol.
+ 1. is approximately 20% faster than memcache-client (which itself was heavily optimized) in Ruby 1.9.2.
  2. contains explicit "chokepoint" methods which handle all requests; these can be hooked into by monitoring tools (NewRelic, Rack::Bug, etc) to track memcached usage.
  3. comes with hooks to replace memcache-client in Rails.